What is a Life & Health Insurance Sales Process?

 Closed Won: When you’ve won an opportunity

-Closed is the final and most important step.
+Closed is the final and most critical step.
 Closed is when you define who you've won, who you've lost, and the reasons behind those losses.

 Using this insight, you can better understand your entire sales process and cycle to make meaningful changes and know how to proceed in the future.

-You can do something similar if it’s a product you don’t offer or a specific carrier you’re not certified for currently.
+You can do something similar if it’s a product or carrier you don’t currently offer.
 Marking them Closed Lost with a reason gives you the insight you need to move forward.
-Then, in the future, when you’re looking at potential new verticals, carriers, or locations, you can refer back to your Closed Losts and determine how viable each option is.
+Then, in the future, when you’re looking at potential new verticals, carriers, or locations, you can refer back to your Closed Losts and potentially start those conversations again.

-AgencyBloc is client-funded and client-directed.
-We take input directly from our clients to determine where we go, how we proceed, and what enhancements we make.
-We receive much of that feedback from our Closed Lost opportunities to help us remain focused on our audience and their needs.
+AgencyBloc is client-focused.
+We take input directly from our clients to help us determine where we go and what enhancements we make.
+We receive some of that feedback from our Closed Lost opportunities, too, to help us remain focused on our audience and their needs.